Foundational theory for optimal decision tree problems. I. Algorithmic and geometric foundations: Algorithmic foundation

 A natural question arises: Can efficient solutions (efficient combinatorial optimization algorithms) always be derived from brute-force specifications, and how comprehensive is this derivation paradigm across combinatorial methods? \citet{bird1996algebra} formalized classical combinatorial methods, such as dynamic programming, greedy algorithms, and D\&C, using a generic recursive program (hylomorphism) and derived efficient solutions as theorems.
 Building on this, \citet{he2025ROF} extended the framework to include BnB by incorporating \emph{search strategies} into Bird's theorems, further broadening the applicability of this approach.
 In practice, one only needs to verify the conditions of these theorems, after which program fusion follows automatically.

 Furthermore, \citet{he2025ROF} established the following inclusion relationships among different combinatorial optimization methods:

-Where SDP stands for ``sequential decision process,'' a special form of recursion characterized by sequential and deterministic recursive steps.
+where SDP stands for ``sequential decision process,'' a special form of recursion characterized by sequential and deterministic recursive steps.
 In simple, the inclusion relations in (\ref{eq: inclusion relations for CO methods}) shows that a general definition of D\&C algorithms encompasses all classical combinatorial optimization methods.
 Both DP and classical D\&C correspond to problems with overlapping and non-overlapping subproblems, respectively, and both can be viewed more generally than the BnB method, which is a sequential decision process combined with additional techniques, such as thinning and search strategies.
 Greedy algorithms represent the simplest instance, corresponding to the fused program of an SDP generator with the selector $\mathit{min}$.

-Importantly, this inclusion is \emph{not} based on intuitive classification but on a rigorous formal abstraction of each method using abstract recursion, and these inclusion relations naturally emerge from the abstract level of these recursions.
+Importantly, the inclusion (\ref{eq: inclusion relations for CO methods}) is \emph{not} based on intuitive classification but on a rigorous formal abstraction of each method using abstract recursion, and these inclusion relations naturally emerge from the abstract level of these recursions.
 See Section II.2.9 of \citet{he2025ROF} for precise definitions of these terms and explanations.

 In order to construct an efficient combinatorial optimization algorithm using constructive approach, two key aspects must be considered in the design of the generator: (i) the efficiency of the generator itself, and (ii) its feasibility for program fusion, i.e., the compatibility between the structures of $\mathit{gen}$ and the objective function $E$.